 I read several business related blogs.
 One of them is called Leadership Freak, written by Dan Rockwell.
 Today Leadership Freak had an interesting post about what leaders do to energize (and sometimes de-energize) their teams.

 The theory behind the post is that everyone has energy inside them.
 A leader’s job is to exploit that energy and build on it.
 In other words, to quote REO Speedwagon, leaders need to “Keep the fire burnin'”.

 Of course that’s easier said than done.
 What kinds of things can leaders do to ignite fires in their team and keep those fires burning?
 Also, what should leaders do to avoid putting out the fires in their team?

 In his post today, Dan offers several answers to these questions.
-Here are a few of my own:
+How do you energize your team?
+Here are a few of our suggestions: